 Introduction

 Starting my freelance career marked a pivotal turning point.
-After stepping back from full-time work, I wanted a flexible path that aligned with my skills and allowed me to travel while developing Project 50 on the side.
-I set out to find work that would energise me, connect me with interesting people, and open doors to new industries.
+After leaving full-time work, I sought a flexible path.
+I wanted something that matched my skills and let me travel while I developed Project 50 on the side.
+I wanted to find energising work with interesting people in new industries.

-This was my first time looking for freelance work to be my sole source of income, so this project was going to be a challenge!
-This article shares my experiences, the challenges, the lessons learned from landing and growing my freelance work at GALLOS.
+This was my first time searching for freelance work as my main source of income, so I knew this project could be a challenge!

 Project Motivations